-3.22 3.35 Located in Beeston (the Main Built up Area of Nottingham) the site is previously developed brownfield land in private ownership which is currently used as a hand car wash.
+3.22 3.61 Located in Beeston (the Main Built up Area of Nottingham) the site is previously developed brownfield land in private ownership which is currently used as a hand car wash.
 Just outside the Town Centre boundary the site is bounded by a training centre to the rear and mixed ground floor retail and upper floor residential on either side and with a Lidl supermarket to the front.

+- 1. New Homes:

+- a) 12 homes.

+- 2. Heritage:

-Respect Preserve or enhance the setting of the Anglo-Scotian Mills Listed Building.
+- a) Respect Preserve or enhance the setting of the Anglo-Scotian Mills Listed Building.